stephanbracke/intermagnet-technical-manual/chapters/submitdata/standardsformeans.rst

 .. _sub_dat_mean_std:

-Standards For Calculating Hourly, Daily And Annual Means
+Standards for Calculating Hourly, Daily and Annual Means
 ========================================================

 INTERMAGNET requires that all mean values be calculated using